ali-alhashim/ZeroTrustERP/readme.md

 1. Create a folder inside `apps/`
 2. Add your handlers in `controllers/`
 3. Define routes in `urls.go`
-4. Register routes in `core/urls.go`
+4. Register routes & Models in `init.go`

 ---